dlyubimov/ssvd-lsi/README.md

 My interest in SVD is primarily LSI (nlp) work, context disambiguation and cross-language information retrieval applications.
 I may be looking into PCA and dimensionality reduction in certain cases.

+I saw some ocasional use of SSVD acronym in literature to also denote "Standard SVD" as opposed to other methods.
+Stochastic SVD is not standard SVD, those are quite different meanings.

 ## Build & Install
 This code uses new Hadoop API which is only partially supported in hadoop 0.20.x.